Huge show of opposition as Significant Natural Areas hīkoi nears council HQ - NZ Herald

 ''Nobody understood the volume of the reaction, not Parliament, Northland Regional Council or Far North District Council.''

 On Wednesday he ordered the process be paused but at least one councillor is calling for it to be scrapped altogether.
-Others want an different approach to protect indigenous biodiversity.
+Others want a different approach to protecting indigenous biodiversity.

-Dame Whina's Land March was a watershed moment in the Māori renaissance of the 1970s and focussed wider public attention on the loss of Māori land.
+Dame Whina's Land March was a watershed moment in the Māori renaissance of the 1970s and focused wider public attention on the loss of Māori land.

 A photo of Dame Whina holding her mokopuna's hand as she set off on a dusty road from Te Hapua, near Cape Rēinga, has become one of the iconic images of modern New Zealand history.